vicsz/cloud-lab/README.md

 ```

 ### 9.5 - Test the new persons endpoints

 Restart your app, and view the localhost:8080/persons.

 The default is configured to use the embedded H2 Database.

+Note how the Interface / and Entity Object were sufficient for Spring Boot to generate Rest compliant endpoints with fully implemented database calls.

 ### 9.6 - BONUS - Enable logging of all DML/DDL SQL statements